a white background with a swirl in the middle

 You’ll be happy to note that none of these qualifications rely on your credit score.

-There are a few other disqualifiers, like outstanding federal debt, but generally there are not credit requirements in the approval process for a home equity loan.
+There are a few other disqualifiers, like outstanding federal debt, but generally, there are no credit score requirements in the approval process for a home equity loan.

 Read our complete guide on reverse mortgages